ffppmm/helma/README.txt

 With the default package installed, all you need to do to get started is:
- -> make sure that you have Java 1.5 or higher installed -> call start.sh, resp. start.bat depending on your platform -> direct your web browser to http://localhost:8080/ See below for more detailed information.
+ -> make sure that you have Java 1.5 or higher installed -> call startHelma, resp. startHelma.bat depending on your platform -> direct your web browser to http://localhost:8080/ See below for more detailed information.